How you define success for yourself is completely up to you.

 There were other successful coaches in the group.

-At the time, my program was doing okay, but I wanted it to grow faster.
+At the time, my coaching program was doing okay, but I wanted it to grow faster.

 I shared with the group my desire to grow my coaching business faster when a mentor, someone whom I had great respect for, got in my face – literally and figuratively – and said,

-It had to be intimidating to say the least, but Rocky learned from that lesson, and I learned something about “manning up” and doing what is required to grow my Dream Business.
+It had to be intimidating to say the least, but Rocky learned from that lesson, and I learned something about “manning up” and stepping up to do what is required to grow my Dream Business.

-I learned from this embarrassing moment that if I truly wanted to grow my business, I had to put my fears aside and Just Say Yes.
+I learned from this very embarrassing moment that if I truly wanted to grow my own Dream Business, I had to put my fears, phobias and “rather not dos” aside – and instead Just Say Yes.

-On the trip home, I made up my mind that, never again, would I be put in that position, where my own “stuff” – my own shortcomings – are put in my face like that.
+On the long flight home, I made up my mind that, never again, would I be put in that position, where my own “stuff” – my own shortcomings – are put in my face like that.

 I had to own my shortcomings, fix them, and move on.

-So, I learned how to become a speaker; I learned how to create good marketing videos and I also started putting on my own live events.
+So, I learned how to become a speaker; I learned how to create powerful marketing videos, I started my own podcast, I wrote and published six books, and I also started putting on my own 3-day live events.

-I became proficient at podcast interviews and I also did over 300 interviews as a guest expert on other podcasts.
+I also became proficient at doing podcast interviews – in fact, I also did over 300 interviews as a guest expert on other podcasts!

-I now have no fear doing any of those things that were once very, very uncomfortable to me.
+I now have no fear doing any of the things that were once very, very uncomfortable to me.

 I Just Said Yes and jumped in with both feet.